Herman Bliden (1878 – 1932) and Family

 The front veranda had 2 poles on the 2 corners.
 There was an entrance room in which, were wooden furniture with leather riempie strips on which we sat.
 The dining room had a lovely dining table with 6 chairs, which I remember Dad re-covering, there was an upright Steinway pianoforte against the inside wall.
 Then there was a long passage, on the right was a pantry, in front the kitchen.
 Down the passage on the right was Ivor’s bed-room, east facing, on the left Mom and Dad’s bedroom.
 At the end of the passage north fdacing, was Mike and my common bed room and leading off from it, was the north facing veranda, which was enclosed with wire netting.
 There was a bed on the veranda, on which Dad used to smoke his pipe, read and listen to radio playhouse.
 We used to listen to Alex Jay, ‘Missing persons’ and ‘The Scarlet Pimpernel’.
 There was a porch at the back off the kitchen and a shed for bicycles and the maid’s quarter’s at the back.

-In 1975, Milly visited her first cousin, Arthur Blieden, at his home in Teaneck, New Jersey, in the United States.
-Here she is talking to my mother-in-law, Lillian Rothman, at the gathering in her honor.
+In 1975, Milly visited her first cousin, Arthur Blieden, at his home in Teaneck, New Jersey, in the United States, where there was a gethering in her honor.
+Here she is talking to my mother-in-law, Lillian Rothman during the gathering.

 Besides being a talented pianist, Milly enjoyed the sport of bowls.